 Not much is known about American Indians in Maryland.
 Starting in the 1600's, many Piscataway and other local tribes left their land and moved along the Potomac River because of disease outbreaks or their land being stolen or 'bought' by Europeans.
 In the 1700's the Maryland

 Starting in the 1800's, Benjamin Gilbert, a Washington DC real estate developer, bought 90 acres of land around a small train station located on the B&O Railroad's Metropolitan Branch.
 Gilbert developed Takoma Park and marketed it to city officeworkers as country living, a 6-mile commute from the city, with clean water and fresh air.

 Location.
 38° 58.969′ N, 77° 1.285′ W. Marker is in Takoma Park, Maryland, in Montgomery County.
 Marker can be reached from Fenton Street, on the right when traveling south.
+Along the Metropolitan Branch Trail near the corner of Fenton Street and Takoma Avenue.
 Touch for map.
-Along the Metropolitan Branch Trail near the corner of Fenton Street and Takoma Avenue.
 Marker is in this post office area: Takoma Park MD 20912, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 13, 2012, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 370 times since then and 19 times this year.
+It was originally submitted on August 13, 2012, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 442 times since then and 38 times this year.
 Photos: 1, 2, 3, 4. submitted on August 13, 2012, by Allen C. Browne of Silver Spring, Maryland.
 5, 6. submitted on August 24, 2014, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.